 After School Work-Study Experience

 In the Field

 Fellows receive monthly stipends based on attendance.
-Through a series of topical sessions and field experiences, student fellows will use Baltimore as a case study to dive into concepts like climate change, water pollution, waste management and air quality, and make connections between the health and environment within Baltimore City and the health and wellbeing of its residents.
+Through a series of educational sessions and field experiences, fellows will use Baltimore as a case study to dive into concepts such as climate change, water pollution, waste management and air quality to make connections between the health of the environment within Baltimore City and the well-being of its residents.
 Fellows will use the knowledge they gain throughout the year to formulate solutions and participate in stewardship projects.

 During their time as Henry Hall fellows, students will develop skills and strategies that will empower them to become leaders and advocates for urban conservation and environmental justice.